Symmetric Equilibria in Stochastic Timing Games: Equilibria in pure strategies

 \section{Equilibria in pure strategies}

-In symmetric games with a systematic second-mover advantage \(F\geq L\), it is straightforward to identify certain subgame-perfect equilibria in pure strategies.
-Player \(j\), say, just has to stop sufficiently late, such that \(i\) will solve the problem of optimally stopping \(L\) presented in Section \ref{subsec:optstop}.
+In symmetric games with systematic second-mover advantage $F\geq L$, it is straightforward to identify certain subgame-perfect equilibria in pure strategies.
+Player $j$, say, just has to stop sufficiently late, such that $i$ will solve the problem of optimally stopping $L$ presented in Section \ref{subsec:optstop}.
 We show in this section that such pure strategy equilibria typically entail asymmetric payoffs, however.
 The respective roles of the players have to be determined before the game starts, and correspondingly who obtains the higher payoff.
-With mixed strategies that we will consider thereafter, one can obtain equilibria with symmetric payoffs that do not create another strategic conflict outside the model.
+With mixed strategies that we will consider thereafter, equilibria with symmetric payoffs are obtained that do not create another strategic conflict outside the model.

-Stopping sufficiently late to support a pure strategy equilibrium need not be ``never'' as in the previous section; whenever it is optimal to stop \(L\), it must not be worthwhile for \(i\) to wait until \(j\) stops, in order to become follower then.
-This will be the case, e.g., if \(j\) stops only at times where \(F=L\)~-- or simply at \(\infty\).
+Stopping sufficiently late to support a pure strategy equilibrium need not be ``never'': Whenever it is optimal to stop $L$, it simply must not be worthwhile for player $i$ to wait until $j$ stops, in order to become follower then.
+This will be the case, e.g., if $j$ only stops when $F=L$~-- like at $\tau_j\equiv\infty$.